OnePointGlobal/OnePoint-API-Documentation-V2/README.md

 After you have read all the documentation we have tried to answer all your frequently asked questions [here](docs/Faq.md).

 ## Reporting Issues
 OnePoint Global is focused on continually improving the quality of its software where our customer's satisfaction is our No 1 priority.
-If you experience any issues then please report it through the public GitHub Issues.
+If you experience any issues or have any question then please report it through the public [GitHub Issues](https://github.com/OnePointGlobal/OnePoint-API-Documentation-V2/issues).
 If you believe the issue is related to the security of the service then please contact us directly.